jaso-public/cs764-sorter/README.md

 We completed optimized merge patterns through the sorter class.

 ## Verifying Sort Order
 The verification of the sort order is completed via the Witness class.
-It ensures that each next() record is greater than the previously returned record.
-If not, the class' sorted variable is set to false (line 34).
+It ensures that each next() record is greater than the previously returned record via the compareTo() method of the record class.
+If not, the class' sorted variable is set to false (line 32-34).
 This boolean value can be obtained from the class' isSorted() method (lines 66-68).
 This class can be found in the Witness.h file in ./src.

 # Time Taken for Test Case
 ## Input Sizes